 Even if your employer does not offer you options to invest in a 401(k) plan, you can still enroll in a retirement plan yourself.
 You can sign up for an IRA and start saving money that will be tax-free for you to use in the future.
 If all else fails, open a savings account at your local bank.

 No more excuses.
 Start saving today.

 It’s a matter of choice.
-If you choose to enjoy expensive $5.oo lattes everyday and drive a gas-guzzling car, you are choosing to put your money elsewhere rather than into your future.
+If you choose to enjoy expensive $5.oo lattes every day and drive a gas-guzzling car, you are wanting to put your money elsewhere rather than into your future.
 Even the tightest household budget can find some places to save a few more dollars each month that can be put into a savings account.
 Here are a few ideas to help get you started.

 Evaluate your monthly budget